-Start your story by writing down the odd and out of the ordinary occurrences that are happening each day.
+Start your story by writing down the odd and out-of-the-ordinary occurrences that are happening each day.
 Or, something that suddenly entered your awareness.
 Was it so emotional that you could hardly write it down?
 Was it so scary that you tried to hide from it?
 Was it so sad that you didn’t even want to think about it?
 These are all very important to write down because as you collect these daily experiences on paper and attach feelings and realizations to them along with the action you took … you will find that you have the ingredients for a compelling story, even to you.

 To make it interesting so it becomes a legacy for your family, friends, and the world, you must look back at all the experiences and see how they relate and what you discovered.
 Does the same thing happen every time you get together with a certain person, do you get that same feeling?
 Does the same experience happen about every 3-months? … why?
 What is it you were supposed to learn, by stitching the experiences together, that you must have missed the last time it happened?

 - Everybody has a story inside them but you won’t see it until you start writing.

 - No two stories are alike, so don’t try to be like anyone else.

-- Nothing that you experience is insignificant.
+- Nothing that you experience is insignificant – including you.

-HOW IT WORKS: When you take just 15-minutes a day to write down those odd and out of the ordinary occurrences you will begin to see what you have been missing.
+HOW IT WORKS: When you take just 15-minutes a day to write down those odd and out-of-the-ordinary occurrences you will begin to see what you have been missing.
 Then, suddenly many new thoughts and understandings will enter your awareness but didn’t feel like they came from you.
 Writing all this down will awaken you almost by accident.
 The lights will come on as your thinking clears up.
 You will feel a connection to something bigger than just you.
-From this higher perspective, along with the collection of journal entries that you have, you can write your story … a story that makes a difference in the world. ~ Linda Deir
+From this higher perspective, along with the collection of journal entries that you will have, you can write your story … a story that makes a difference in the world. ~ Linda Deir